makersacademy/airport_challenge/README.md

-Plane
+**Plane**
 _________

-#### A simple class that has a status trigger that returns true/false
+A simple class that has a status trigger that returns true/false

-Weather
+**Weather**
 ________

-#### A simple class that creats a random weather condition and returns if it is stormy or not
+A simple class that creates a random weather condition and returns if it is stormy or not